tegtmeye/tmobile_plot/README.md

 * Plotting RSRP and SNR for both the LTE and 5G bands
 * RSRP is color coded for the appropriate LTE band.
 That is, if the band switches, so does the color.
+* If the signal is lost, no data is plotted for easy identification.

 ## Usage